pghvlaans/ncspot-slackbuild/README.md

 **Dependencies**

-`ueberzug` is an optional dependency that is needed to display album art.
+`ueberzug` is an optional runtime dependency that is needed to display album art.
 To enable this feature, use `COVERS=yes ./ncspot.SlackBuild`.
 In addition, `ncspot` will not work without a premium Spotify account.